-Category 3: Sub-Category 3: Service Definition (Scope): Category 4: Sub-Category 4: Category 4.
-Sub-Category 4. abilities to perform activities of daily living, they live.
-Items reimbursed with waiver fun State Plan; and exclude those items that are shall meet applicable standards of manufacture. ces, or assistive technology that enable individuals to increase their or to perceive, control, or communicate with the environment in which ads are only for medical equipment and supplies not covered under the not of direct medical or remedial benefit to the participant.
-All items are and design.
-Coverage may include the cost of installation, set up, may also include the cost of training the participant or caregivers in the ent.
-Assistive technology service means a service an assistive technology device. e that directly assists a participant in the selection, acquisition, or use of of the provision of appropriate assistive tech environment of the participant; 2) Services consisting of purchasing, leasing devices for participants; 3) Services consisting of selecting, designing repairing, or replacing assistive technology of 4) Training or technical assistance for the pa advocates, or authorized representatives of the ntricipant, or, where appropriate, the family members, guardians, he participant; and ssionals or other individuals who provide services to, employ, or are Specify applicable (if any) limits on the an nount, frequency, or duration of this service: •Goods requiring structural changes to the heavily experience of Human experience of the heavily experience of Human experienc an Services is required before this service can be authorized. if deemed medically necessary as EPSDT under the state plan.
-It is an appropriate professional (OT, PT, SLP, Assistive Technology equipment will meet the needs of the participant prior to consideration ers, etc.) are only allowed when they are needed for the functionality of are limited to additional services not otherwise covered under the state waiver objectives of avoiding institutionalization."
+Category 3: Sub-Category 3: ervice Definition (Scope): Category 4: Sub-Category 4: Category 4. bilities to perform activities of daily living, or ney live.
+Items reimbursed with waiver funds a state Plan; and exclude those items that are not hall meet applicable standards of manufacture naintenance, and upkeep of equipment, and ma peration and/or maintenance of the equipment. n assistive technology device.
+Assistive technology includes: at directly assists a participant in the selection, acquisition, or use o ) The evaluation of the assistive technology ne f the provision of appropriate assistive technol nvironment of the participant; reds of a participant, including a functional evaluation of the impact ogy and appropriate services to the participant in the customary otherwise providing for the acquisition of assistive technology itting, customizing, adapting, installing, applying, maintaining, ices; VTD-states and satisfication 1 ipant, or, where appropriate, the family members, guardians, dvocates, or authorized representatives of the p • dvocates, or authorized representatives of the p nals or other individuals who provide services to, employ, or are

+- •Goods requiring structural changes to the home are not allowed through this service. - •Pre-approval from the Department of Human Services is required before this service can be authorized. - •Participants 18-21 will receive this service if deemed medically necessary as EPSDT under the state plan. - •A written recommendation must be obtained by an appropriate professional (OT, PT, SLP, Assistive Technology Professionals (ATP) etc.) to ensure that the equipment will meet the needs of the participant prior to consideration for approval. - •Generic technical devices (tablets, computers, etc.) are only allowed when they are needed for the functionality of other assistive technology such as smart home devices.

+The services under Specialized Equipment are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization."
-\square Participant-directed as specified in Appendix E

-Specify whether the service may be provided by (check each that applies):
+Service Delivery Method (check each that applies): ☐ Participant-directed as specified in Appendix E ☐ Provider managed Specify whether the service may be provided by (check each that applies): ☐ Legally Responsible Person ☐ Relative